From Numbers Chapters 13 & 14.

 The second report was as follows.
 But Caleb quieted the people before Moses and said, “Let us go up at once and occupy it, for we are well able to overcome it.”
 He later went on to add, “The land, which we passed through to spy it out, is an exceedingly good land.
 If the Lord delights in us, he will bring us into this land and give it to us, a land that flows with milk and honey… and do not fear the people of the land, for they are bread for us.
 Their protection is removed from them, and the Lord is with us; do not fear them.”

-The bad report seemed to prevail however, and the Israelites talked of finding a leader and returning to Egypt.
+The bad report seemed to prevail however, and the Israelites spoke of finding a leader and returning to Egypt.
 They even considered stoning Caleb because of his positive report.

 WHAT WE CAN LEARN

 Let’s be honest, sometimes going back to the way we used to do things feels like our only option.
 It is at times extremely difficult to refrain from taking matters into our hands and attempting to fix things our way.
 Especially when we have depended on God but still face many challenges.
 This is what some of the Israelites did and they (that particular group) ultimately never entered the Promised Land.
-Those who had a good report and trusted God eventually dwelt in the good land.
+Those who chose to see good and trust God eventually dwelt in the good land.